phouchens/hoochchain/README.md

 ## Description
-A simple blockchain written in Java to help Java developers understand basic blockchain concepts.
+A simple blockchain written in Java to help developers understand basic blockchain concepts.

 ### Run the app
 To run the app from the terminal: